Frequently Asked Questions

 Can I proficiency any courses?

-The Assessment and Testing office offers the opportunity to gain credit for CIS classes by taking a proficiency exam.
+The Testing office offers the opportunity to gain credit for CIS classes by taking a proficiency exam.
 Currently there are proficiency tests available for these classes:

 - CIS 1120 (The Internet)